xavidop/alexa-skill-autodeployer/README.md

 I hope this tool is useful to you.

 You can use this tool, for example, for the following use cases:
-1. Add a button in your Alexa Skill templates git repos or in your webpage and automatically deploy them in your AWS account.
+1. Add a button in your Alexa Skill templates git repos automatically deploy them in your AWS account.
+2. Add a button in your webpage that performs a call to this process.
-2. Transform you Self Hosted skills into Alexa Hosted ones.
+3. Transform you Self Hosted skills into Alexa Hosted ones.
-3. Trying new Alexa skills and keep learning!
+4. Trying new Alexa skills and keep learning!

 That's all folks!